Arabia Petraea: Geography

-Major cities
+Administration

-Most of Arabia was sparsely populated, and its cities can be found concentrated to the north, toward the Jordan.
-The only major port is Aqaba, at the tip of the wide Gulf of Aqaba, a branch of the Red Sea.
+Most of Arabia's territories were sparsely populated, as urban settlements was concentrated to the north toward the Jordan river and the region of Hauran.
+In addition to Petra, major cities included Bosra, Jerash (Gerasa), Canatha, Adraa, Maximianopolis, Philippopolis and Amman (Philadelphia).
+The only major sea port was Ayla (modern Aqaba), at the tip of the wide Gulf of Aqaba at the Red Sea.

 In AD 106, when Aulus Cornelius Palma Frontonianus was governor of Syria, the part of Arabia under the rule of Petra was absorbed into the Roman Empire as part of Arabia Petraea, and Petra became its capital.
 Petra declined rapidly under Roman rule, in large part from the revision of sea-based trade routes.
 In 363, an earthquake destroyed many buildings and crippled the vital water management system.
 The old city of Petra was the capital of the Eastern Roman province of Palaestina III and many churches from the Byzantine period were excavated in and around Petra.
 In one of them, the Byzantine Church, 140 papyri were discovered, which contained mainly contracts dated from 530s to 590s, establishing that the city was still flourishing in the 6th century.

 Petra served as the base for Legio III Cyrenaica, and the governor of the province would spend time in both cities, issuing edicts from both.